Anishpras/personal-blog-app-express-nextjs/README.md

 ### 8. Client-Side and Server-Side Rendering

 I utilize both client-side and server-side rendering strategies to optimize performance and SEO.
-For example, the homepage uses server-side rendering for initial load and client-side rendering for dynamic updates.

 ### 9. Error Handling and Loading States